 - Client has a problem and decides they need to do something about it, but they likely have little or no experience in marketing or design or whatever it is they are asking for

 - Client does their best to make a brief, so they ask for ‘a logo’ or ‘a brochure’ or whatever it is they have decided they need

 - Client decides their brand identity is worth an entire $300.
 Sweet, I can already see these guys mean business and are well invested in their important project!

-- Potentially thousands of random people, hobbyists, juveniles, moonlighters, chimpanzees, people from the far reaches of the planet and even jailed serial killers go ahead and produce logos, with literally zero dialogue with the client.
+- Thousands of random people, hobbyists, juveniles, moonlighters, chimpanzees with typewriters, people from the far corners of the planet and even jailed serial killers go ahead and produce logos, with literally zero dialogue with the client.
 Zero opportunity to gain insight or to provide a unique third party perspective based on talks with the client, and zero collaboration or iteration to ensure the clients needs are met

-- Client now has to choose from thousands of options, with no explanations or rationales offered.
+- Client now has to choose from thousands of options, with no explanation or rationale offered.
 They have to make a choice based solely on their own taste rather than the expertise and experience of bona fide industry professionals

 - Client walks away with a logo with no guidance or clue on how it should be used, no strategy as to their brand message, nothing.
 Just a logo that could have been plucked from clip art or a stock image site for all they know, but hey, it’s only copyright infringement, who cares?!

 Here’s an example of a professional creative process:

 - Client has a problem, so chooses someone to work with based on their ability, experience and budget.

 - Client explains the problem to their chosen partner, they discuss the clients business in depth, asking questions, gaining genuine insight and understanding.